 2.2.
 Heterogenous Mudstone Pore Structures

 We test our modeling approach against the permeability of two natural mudstones from the Ursa Basin, Gulf of Mexico [Sawyer et al., 2009].
-Sample 1324C-1H-1 is from 51.3 mbsf has a clay mineral weight fraction of 70.4%, consisting dominantly of smectite and illite [Table 1].
-Sample 1324B-7H-7 is from 60.6 mbsf has a clay mineral weight fraction of 68.9%, consisting dominantly of smectite, illite, and chlorite [Table 1].
-We adapt our model to include mineral weight fractions of smectite, illite, and chlorite to simulate the mudstone pore structures of samples 1324C-1H-1 and 1324B-7H-7.
+Sample 1324C-1H-1 is from 51.3 meters below sea floor (mbsf) and has a clay mineral weight fraction of 70.4%, consisting dominantly of smectite and illite [Table 1].
+Sample 1324B-7H-7 is from 60.6 mbsf and has a clay mineral weight fraction of 68.9%, consisting dominantly of smectite, illite, and chlorite [Table 1].
+We adapt our model to include mineral weight fractions of smectite, illite, and chlorite to simulate the natural mudstone pore structures of samples 1324C-1H-1 (model NM1) and 1324B-7H-7 (model NM2).

 We assume constant density of clay minerals.
 The modeled volume of each clay platelet is calculated as mβ x mβ x β.
 For our heterogenous mudstone models, we assume smectite platelets have an aspect ratio (m) of 50 and a length (m) of 0.1 µm, illite platelets have m=20 and m= 2 µm [Santamarina et al., 2012], and chlorite platelets have m=25 and m= 2 µm [Weber et al., 2014].
 The maximum number of smectite (nosmectitemax), illite (noillitemax)and chlorite (nochloritemax) platelets in each model is calculated as: